-We non-dimensionalize the problem according to characteristic length scale $L$ and velocity scale $U$ of the large-scale fluid motion.
-This could correspond to the size and speed of a rigid object in the fluid flow for example.
-These induce three important non-dimensional parameters; The \emph{Reynolds number} $\Re$, the \emph{damping time scale} $\eta$, and the \emph{damping length scale} $\eps$
+The most important determinants of the model error are two non-dimensional penalty parameters.
+We initiate our non-dimensionalisation by defining the dimensional damping time $\tau$, the characteristic length scale of the domain $L$, and the characteristic velocity scale of the fluid $U$.
+These induce three key non-dimensional parameters, the \emph{Reynolds number} $\Re$, the \emph{damping time scale} $\eta$, and the \emph{damping length scale} $\eps$

-The Reynolds number $\Re$ characterizes the ratio of viscous and inertial time scales, the damping \emph{time} scale $\eta$ measures the separation of damping and inertial time scales, and the damping \emph{length} scale $\eps$ comes from balancing the viscous and damping terms.
-Understanding these parameters is key to understanding (and improving) the accuracy of the volume penalty method.
+The Reynolds number $\Re$ characterises the ratio of viscous and inertial time scales, the (non-dimensional) damping \emph{time} scale $\eta$ measures the separation of damping and inertial time scales, and the damping \emph{length} scale $\eps$ comes from balancing the viscous and damping terms.

 The damping time $\eta$ and length $\eps$ are closely related via the Reynolds number $\Re$